numspot/terraform-provider-numspot/docs/resources/vm.md

 - `tags` (Attributes List) One or more tags associated with the resource. (see [below for nested schema](#nestedatt--tags))
 - `type` (String) The type of VM.
 - `user_data` (String) Data or script used to add a specific configuration to the VM.
 It must be Base64-encoded and is limited to 500 kibibytes (KiB).
-- `vm_initiated_shutdown_behavior` (String) The VM behavior when you stop it.
-By default or if set to `stop`, the VM stops.
-If set to `restart`, the VM stops then automatically restarts.
-If set to `terminate`, the VM stops and is terminated.

 ### Read-Only